 • Exterior of the Blue Mosque

-On the western side of the mosque entrance, a large iron chain is suspended in the top part of the door.
+On the western side of the mosque entrance, a large iron chain is suspended at the top of the door.
 Only the sultan was permitted to enter the mosque’s court by horse.
 The chain was placed there so that when the sultan entered the court, he would have to drop his head to avoid being struck.
 This was a symbolic action demonstrating the ruler’s respect for the divine.

 • Minarets of the Blue Mosque